hunmac9/Brightness-Extraction-and-Interpolation/readme.txt

 ## Step 4: Add data files

-Place the image_luminance.csv file and the excel echem file for the test within the project folder you created.
+Rename the CSV output file from the strain computer to image_luminance.csv, and place it with the excel echem file for the test within the project folder you created.

 ## Step 5: Run InterpolateData.py